Shamsīyah

 First page on the Solaires ou Chamsi ("sun-people or Chamsi") in Michel Febvre's 1675 L'état present de la Turquie.
 Febvre identified the Shamsīyah as one of the "fourteen nations" of the Ottoman Empire.

-The Shamsīyah were a tribe or sect of sun-worshippers in northern Mesopotamia, concentrated in the city of Mardin (in modern south-eastern Turkey) and the surrounding Tur Abdin region.
+The Shamsīyah (Արևորդիներ, ܫܶܡܫܳܝ̈ܐ) were a tribe or sect of sun-worshippers in northern Mesopotamia, concentrated in the city of Mardin (in modern south-eastern Turkey) and the surrounding Tur Abdin region.
 They converted to the Syriac Orthodox Church in the 17th century in order to avoid persecution in the Ottoman Empire but retained their own set of beliefs and practices; many travellers who observed and met with them doubted the extent to which they were actually Christian.
 There were still about a hundred families who identified as Shamsīyah in Mardin in the early 20th century but they appear to have since disappeared.

 Terminology

 Shamsīyah means "sun-people" or "sons of the sun".
 Various alternate transliterations and anglicizations of the name have been used through the centuries, including Shamsi, Shamsiyya, Chamsi, Schemsîe, Shemsiye, Shemsi, Shemsy, Shemshi, Shemseeah, Şemsi, and Shemshiehs.'
 The name did not originate as a self-identity, instead being imposed on the Shamsīyah by adherents of the Syriac Orthodox Church.
 The name derives from the Arabic word Al-Shams (الشمس, "the sun").
 (Note: The Arabic word Al-Shams (or šams) is a cognate of the ancient Akkadian word for sun, šamšu, which is also the origin of the name Shamash.)
 The Armenian inhabitants of Mardin and surrounding settlements called adherents of the sect Arevortik, also meaning "sons of the sun".

 The native language used by the Shamsīyah themselves is not known since they spoke different languages and claimed different ethnic origins depending on the ethnicity of the person they spoke with.
 They have variously been suggested to have been Assyrians, Armenians, Yazidis, or even Oghuz Turks, among other hypotheses.
 The Shamsīyah considered themselves to be a distinct group and were unwilling to intermarry with other religious groups.